cubernetes/42_minishell/README.md

 - 0-declaration (reverse-)iterators for the circular deques (besides hashtable the only datastructure being used)
 - ft_getopt (try `declare -prxxx -x -r -xpxprpxp -- VAR=1 X`)
 - LL(1) grammar and parser
-- AST with tagget unions
+- AST with tagged unions
 - generic deque implementation using tagged unions
 - custom implementation of mktemp (for heredoc tmp files) using `/dev/urandom`